KC-7/flask-sqlachemy-task-manager/README.md

 ## Project Structure
+The app is structured as `run.py`, the main Python file that initializes the Flask app and runs it, the `taskmanager` folder, which includes the `__init__.py` file that initializes the Flask Blueprint and the SQLAlchemy database, `models.py`, which defines the `Task` and `Category` SQLAlchemy models, and `routes.py`, which contains the app's URL routes and their corresponding view functions.
+It also includes the `static` folder, which contains the JS and CSS files used for styling and interactivity, and the `templates` folder, which contains the Jinja2 HTML templates that generate the app's webpages.

 The app is structured as follows:

 - `run.py`: the main Python file that initializes the Flask app and runs it